-Cloud will allow PETRONAS to unlock many benefits - a consistent, global experience to our digital solutions, eliminate CAPEX investments and flexibility to scale up and down, access to vast choices of advanced technology (e.g. Artificial
+Cloud will allow PETRONAS to unlock many benefits - a consistent, global experience to our digital solutions, eliminate CAPEX investments and flexibility to scale up and down, access to vast choices of advanced technology (e.g. Artificial ntelligence, Machine Learning, Analytics

 Putting together a data management platform - the award-winning Enterprise Data Hub.
-To enable a data-driven organiSation, there must be single point of
+To enable a data-driven organiSation, there must be single point of visibility via a connected data ecosystem

-Security - to ensure PETRONAS are cyber secure and safe from the increasing
+Security - to ensure PETRONAS are cyber secure and safe from the increasing cyber threats in the current digital landscap